andycthomas/dareyio-pbl/project2/project2.md

-# Project 1.
-LAMP Webstack implmentation.
+# Project 2.
+LEMP Webstack implmentation.

 1. Created an EC2 t2 micro instance running ubuntu.
 2. Enabled public / private keys so that the I could connect to the instance from my macbook.